swisnl/game-of-tests-laravel/README.md

 The Game of Tests works by scanning Git repositories and scanning for known test files.
 It uses Git blame to attribute tests to developers.
 You can update through multiple artisan commands for Github, bare directories, or single repositories.

 For now it only support PhpUnit, Codeception and Behat, feel free to contibute new parsers to [swisnl/game-of-tests](https://github.com/swisnl/game-of-tests/).

+# Demo

+I made a demo available which uses this package and show the Game of Tests for the Laravel GIthubGithub organisation at [http://gameoftests.swis.nl](http://gameoftests.swis.nl).

 # Author